Denis-Poloczek/Project-Searching-Sorting-OOP/README.md

 # AGH Final Project

-### This codebase contains final project for bachlor's thesis
+## This codebase contains final project for bachlor's thesis

 Below you can see the preview of main.py running the main loop.
 The sorting procedure is chosen here.

+### 1. Sorting Procedure: